 Physicians at Kansas City Urology Care (KCUC) recently celebrated the groundbreaking of their Kansas City Proton Institute (KCPI) in Kansas City.
-“Community-based medicine is more accessible, convenient, it’s much more cost-effective,” Dr. Kenon Qanar of KCPI said at the event.
+“Community-based medicine is more accessible, convenient, it’s much more cost-effective,” Dr. Kenon Qamar of KCPI said at the event.

-Dr. Qanar also discussed his excitement to be able to treat patients with proton therapy in the near future.
+Dr. Qamar also discussed his excitement to be able to treat patients with proton therapy in the near future.
 He emphasized the precision of protons in comparison to traditional radiation therapy.
 "It allows us to spare healthy tissue from exposure to radiation, which reduces side effects.
 It also allows us to give treatments that are more effective.”

-Dr. Qanar’s statements ring true for many patients who wish to stay close to home and visit a smaller practice while still receiving powerful cancer treatment.
+Dr. Qamar’s statements ring true for many patients who wish to stay close to home and visit a smaller practice while still receiving powerful cancer treatment.
 But proton therapy accessibility has been an issue for decades.
 Although proton therapy is FDA-approved, widespread implementation has been challenging.
 Traditionally, expensive price tags and huge, complicated systems have been roadblocks to wider adoption.

 Mevion has helped make proton therapy more accessible for all, and community-based centers are no exception.
 Mevion has achieved groundbreaking progress in making proton therapy more accessible by:

 - Creating the world’s smallest compact proton therapy system

 - Staging proton therapy with a revolutionary one plus one installation approach

 - Installing a system in an industry-best 6-month timeframe